 Airline loyalty program and credit card members may be exempt from some basic economy restrictions.

 It’s those baggage rules that are catching some travelers by surprise.
-Delta’s basic economy allows for one carry-on bag and one personal item at no additional charge, but American and United are far more restrictive:
+Delta’s basic economy allows for one carry-on bag and one personal item at no additional charge, but United is far more restrictive.

 Here’s where basic economy can get expensive.
-If an American or United passenger takes a full-sized carry-on bag to the gate, they’ll have to pay the regular checked bag fee plus a $25 gate handling charge.
+If a United passenger takes a full-sized carry-on bag to the gate, they’ll have to pay a checked bag fee plus a $25 gate handling charge.